Things to see and do right now

 Silt and sludge

 Up until 2004 all you could see of Croome's extensive river and lake was mud and silt.
 The waterway looks natural but it was dug out by hand by 18th century workers employed by 'Capability' Brown.
-We employed a team of diggers to scoop out 50,000 cubic metres of the silt.
-See the difference for yourself at the lakeside.
+We employed our own team of long-reach diggers to scoop out 50,000 cubic metres of silt and spread it over the surrounding fields as we turned them back into pasture.
+See the difference for yourself at the lakeside